dotnet/arcade/Documentation/TeamProcess/One-Pagers/increase-visibility-helix-queues-arcade8824.md

   - The design mockup and the information it provides are beneficial to our customers and will allow them to get a high level overview of relevant information about the status of Helix.
 - What are your unknowns?
   - The level of satisfaction this will bring to our customers.
+  - The accuracy of our data.
+Queue behavior can wildly fluctuate between outages and large test runs.
+Ideally we should have a system to track the accuracy of our predictions to have the data for our customers and improve our estimates.
 - What dependencies will this epic/feature(s) have?
   - Kusto
   - AzDo